 Already in 2018, the popularity of remote patient monitoring (RPM) solutions was high, and the RPM market was forecasted to grow to $31 billion by 2023.
 But in view of COVID-19, I see that this process accelerates even more as many healthcare providers opt for remote patient monitoring in addition to in-hospital smart patient tracking systems to deliver technology-driven care outside of clinical settings as well.
 Let’s investigate what can make an RPM solution a great option for you to achieve a higher quality of healthcare services.

 In most cases, RPM solutions are built on the base of a cloud application.
 Connected medical devices or wearable biosensors collect physiological data (for example, body temperature, blood pressure, pulse, blood glucose, etc.) or a patient’s location data (for people with mental illnesses) and send it to a cloud app to be stored and analyzed.
 The collected and analyzed information is available for authorized users via patient and hospital mobile/web apps, which are connected to the cloud application.
 Also, the monitored patient data automatically goes to internal healthcare systems like EHR/EMR and HIS.
+Check out our demo of a telemedicine app with RPM to see how it works from a physician's perspective.

 When working with healthcare organizations that require an RPM solution, I usually start with describing to them available RPM options: